qoco-org/qoco/docs/_build/html/_sources/index.rst.txt

 Citing
 --------------
-If you find QOCO useful please star the repository on `GitHub <https://github.com/qoco-org/qoco>`_ and cite the paper as follows
+If you find QOCO useful please star the repository on `GitHub <https://github.com/qoco-org/qoco>`_ and cite the `QOCO paper <https://arxiv.org/abs/2503.12658>`_ as follows

 .. code:: latex